swarupmishal/Data-Mining-using-SQL-SSIS-Tableau/README.md

 ## Here we can see the actual values of customers who exited.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/IsActiveMember_Actuals.png)

-## Here we have tried to analyze the if having more number of products makes a loyal customer.
+## Here we have tried to analyze if having more number of products makes a loyal customer.
 For the last 2 columns we got very less observations so we can't really rely on them.
 But we can see that the customers who have more products enrolled with the bank, they are most likely to stay.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/NumberOfProducts.png)

 ## Here we have tried to validate the records.
 We have drawn the chart on the basis of last digit of the customerID and since it has got no relevance weather a customer will stay or leave the Bank, we can see that our data is valid.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Validation.png)

-## Here we have tried to analyze the
+## Here we have created bin for age and tried to analyze total number of customers who fall in certain age group.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Age%20Distribution.png)

-## Here we have tried to analyze the
+## Here we have tried to analyze the total number of customers and out of those who exited in a particular age group.
+We can infer that there are lot of people between age group of 45 and 60 who have left the Bank.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Age.png)

-## Here we have tried to analyze the
+## Here we have tried to analyze if balance of customer has any connection to exiting the bank.
+And we can observe that balance has no relevance to the customers exiting the Bank.
+Whichever spikes we observe in the chart are not reliable since we have less number of records for the same.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Balance.png)

-## Here we have tried to analyze the
+## Here we have tried to analyze if estimated salary of customer has any connection to exiting the bank.
+And we can observe that estimated salary has no relevance to the customers exiting the Bank.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Estimated%20Salary.png)

-## Here we have tried to analyze the
+## Here we have tried to analyze the if credit score of customer has any connection to exiting the bank.
+And we can observe that credit score has no relevance to the customers exiting the Bank.
+We can see that customers with credit score 350, all have left the Bank but again we can't rely on it as data is very less for the same.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Credit%20Score.png)

-## Here we have tried to analyze the
+## Here we have tried to analyze the if tenure of customer has any connection to exiting the bank.
+And we can observe that tenure has no relevance to the customers exiting the Bank.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Tenure.png)

 ## Conclusion
+##### We can create offers or something for targetting female customers, customers in Germany, non-active members, customers with less number of products and customers from age group of 45 to 60 so that they won't leave the Bank.
+We can connect with them on personal level to find out their problems and try to resolve them for reducing the customers exiting the Bank.